UAE: June 30 deadline for private companies' Emiratisation target, ministry reminds

 Private companies in the country are required to increase the percentage of their Emirati workforce by two per cent every year to reach at least 10 per cent by 2026.
 This target is divided into two: 1 per cent in the first half and another 1 per cent in the second.

-So far, more than 97,000 Emiratis are working in about 20,000 private companies in the country, Mohre said in a recent report.
+So far, more than 97,000 Emiratis are working in more than 20,000 private companies in the country, Mohre said in a recent report.

+“(This) underlines the effectiveness of the government’s Emiratisation decisions, policies, and initiatives, most notably the Nafis programme,” said Dr. Abdulrahman Al Awar, Minister of Human Resources and Emiratisation.

+Early this year, Mohre has also started implementing the UAE Cabinet decision to expand the scope of Emiratisation to include firms with 20 to 49 employees.
+More than 12,000 companies with 20-49 employees, operating across 14 specific economic sectors, are now required to hire at least one Emirati in 2024 and another one in 2025

 Inspections are regularly carried out to ensure compliance.
 Since mid-2022 until May 16 this year, more than 1,300 were caught violating Emiratisation rules.